Down to Mars

-Down to Mars was a Filipino boy band that consists of interracial 4 Filipino 1 Japanese 1 Chinese & 1 Korean.
+Down to Mars was a Filipino interracial boy band of four Filipino, one Japanese, one Chinese and one Korean members.
 The group is regular in GMA 7's variety show Party Pilipinas.
-The group was chosen by the Philippines Department Of Tourism to perform at Expo 2012 during the National Day Of Korea at Yeosu, South Korea on July 22, 2012.
+The group was chosen by the Philippines Department of Tourism to perform at Expo 2012 during the National Day Of Korea at Yeosu, South Korea on July 22, 2012.